Yahska-0818/Library-React/README.md

 # React + Vite

-This is the Library project from The Odin Project which was originally in vanilla Javascript.
+This is the Library project from The Odin Project, originally made for practicing Javascript.
-I've converted it to a react app as a way to practice my react skills.
+I've recreated it using React+Tailwind